larics/uam_ros_pkg/README.md

 - [x] Change planner
 - [x] Test moveit movement
 - [x] Enable `control_arm_node`
+- [x] Publish end effector position on the topic
+- [x] Added topic relay for the moveit (state publishing)
+- [ ] Test with different planning frame on the UAV
+- [ ] Test with moveit servo
+- [ ] Filter out topics that are needed, and ones that are not!
 - [ ] Enable joint commands
-- [ ] Publish end effector position on the topic
 - [ ] Add functionality for simple trajectory execution
 - [ ] Test on real UAM (real manipulator)
+- [ ] REFACTOR EVERYTHING!